wrought/wireless-networking-in-the-developing-world/wndw.md

--   •Beacon interval
+-   Beacon interval

--   •RTS/CTS.
+-   RTS/CTS.
 RTS/CTS (ready to send, clear to send) mechanism can help alleviate the problem of hidden nodes (clients that can “hear” the AP but not the other clients, therefore creating interferences).

--   •Fragmentation.
+-   Fragmentation.
 Configuration of the fragmentation can be used to increase performance in the case of low signal areas, those with marginal coverage, or long links.

--   •Interference robustness
+-   Interference robustness

--   •Vendor extensions to the WiFi standards
+-   Vendor extensions to the WiFi standards

--   •Other settings for long distance links (10 to 100 kilometres) and better security.
+-   Other settings for long distance links (10 to 100 kilometres) and better security.

 ### Configure the client